-Editor Cassie Pierce is a small town country girl from Herman, Minnesota, and started working with Prairie Public during pledge drives while attending Minnesota State University Moorhead.
+Editor Cassie Pierce is from Herman, Minnesota, and started working with Prairie Public during pledge drives while attending Minnesota State University Moorhead.
 After graduating with a major in film studies and minor in philosophy, she began working for Prairie Public as a production assistant.
 With the tasks attributed with her position, she is grateful to have the opportunity to work with such an accomplished team and has produced and edited several Emmy-nominated and award-winning features, including Tim Pierce: Knife Maker and Mandy Groom.

 Producer Andy Garske grew up in Devils Lake, North Dakota.
 He got started in video production in his high school television production class and making movies with friends.
 Andy went on to attend Brown College in Mendota Heights, Minnesota.
 Soon after graduating Brown College, he went to work for Pioneer Public Television where he worked for nine years on many different projects.
 After Pioneer, Andy worked in Bismarck at an ad agency for a year and a half.
 After being away from public television for a bit, Andy wanted to get back to making and sharing stories from the places regions he grew up and has now found a home at Prairie Public Broadcasting.

 Programming and Traffic